-Before bandaging a minor wound, clean it thoroughly.
+The Americans faced with personal injury claims in Canada, mention that before bandaging a minor wound, clean it thoroughly.
 Remove dirt and debris, and use clear water.
 You might need to remove debris with tweezers.
 Once the wound is clean, stop the bleeding by applying pressure with a sterile cloth.
 Apply antibiotic ointment such as Neosporin, and cover the wound securely with a bandage.
 You can leave minor scrapes and cuts uncovered, but if the wound looks deeper than the surface, don’t take chances.
+When it comes to an accident occurred due to drunk driving, understand how a DUI can affect your future.

 Splinters are painful but relatively easy to treat.
 If the splinter is sticking out, you can pull it out of the skin with tweezers at the same angle it went in.
 Wash the splintered area first, and clean your tweezers with an alcohol-dipped cotton swab.
 If the splinter is under the skin, you’ll need a sterilized needle as well as tweezers.
 Gently scrape the skin with the needle until you see the splinter’s top.
 Then grab the end of the splinter with the tweezers, remove it, and clean the skin again.